HeathBanner/BookShare/README.md

 ## This application is still under construction

-We how to be able to finish this by the end of February so we may beta testing.
+We hope to be able to finish this by the end of February so we may beta testing.

 ## Contact